Getting picky eaters to try new food is no easy task. You might hear words like “Eww” or “Yuck!” on a daily basis from fussy or finicky eater.

 4. Amp up the fun factor

 Children are often turned off by the looks of new food.
-This obstacle can be overcome by simply adding new colors, or shapes to the food, as WebMD says about making mealtime fun.
-It’s amazing what you can do with a cookie cutter!
-Shapes like dinosaurs and stars will be more appealing to your child – and they will be more likely to try the food.
+This obstacle can be overcome by simply adding new colors, or shapes to the food, as WebMD notes.

 7. Blend the new with the old

-Mix up your child’s favorite dish by adding something new to it, suggested the former website Kaboose.com, now Disney Family.
+Mix up your child’s favorite dish by adding something new to it.
+To start, just put a bit on the side.
 Kids are more tempted to try new food when it’s next to their familiar favorite.

 8. Have kids involved in cooking